sghall/react-compound-slider/docs/src/pages/component-api/slider.md

 # Slider

-The `Slider` component allows you to compose togther elements to make customized sliders.
+The `Slider` component allows you to compose together elements to make customized sliders.

 ## Typical Usage:
 ```jsx